mshibanami/redirect-web/docs/export-or-import-rules.md

 ### iOS

-Suppose your rules file is in the Files app.
+Suppose your rule file is in the Files app.
 Open it on Files, tap the Share button, and then select Redirect Web:

 | Step 1: Tap the Share button on Files | Step 2: Select Redirect Web |
 |-|-|